Part of the back-story -

 Increasingly, and especially over the past two decades, the Darling River has been reduced to a trickle at the best of times and is often and unusually stopped all together.
 This situation exists largely because of State and Federal Governments' mishandling of river-flows in northern New South Wales and southern Queensland.

-Today the present drought is compounding the damage, but drought is not the problem in this case.
+Today the present drought is compounding the damage, but drought is not the problem with the Darling in this case.

 In 2004 the National Water Initiative was brought in by the Howard government allowing freehold ownership and inter-river trading of water-licences in Australia.
 In just 15 years this has directly resulted in an ecological disaster with global impacts.
 The social impacts are also huge, effecting farming communities and indigenous cultures all over Australia.